The Nazi Regime Set the Trans Rights Movement Back Decades. Here’s How.

 When Hirschfeld was out of Germany on tour, the Nazi student group marched on the Institute.
 Over 20,000 books were set aflame, as well as medical diagrams and photographs crucial to understanding sex reassignment surgery.
 Hirschfeld and his colleagues were Jewish, but it wasn’t just that.
 Hitler also publicly raged against the “vice” of homosexuality and the “degenerate” lives of transsexuals.

 When students learn about World War II in school, they hear about the Nazi book burnings, but many are not taught that some of those books contained medical research dealing with LGBTQ care by some of the leading minds on the subject.
 It’s very possible that the state of trans rights (and understanding) would be further along if not for the Nazi regime of the 1920s–40s.

 Were you aware of the Nazi regime’s efforts to set back trans rights?

-This story was originally published on April 22, 2017.
+This article was originally published on April 22, 2017.
 It has since been updated.